 Strength refers to “the ability of something to support a force or weight without breaking,” according to the MacMillan Dictionary.
-But, when we refer to the strength of server lifts, we’re talking about their ability to perform at their best.
-Can the device handle servers to carry out the three baseline functions of a server lift?
+But, when we refer to the strength of data center lifts, we’re talking about their ability to perform at their best.
+Can the device handle servers to carry out the three baseline functions of a data center lift?

 - Transporting Servers